KingSila/100-days-of-code/log.md

 **Thoughts #100daysofcode day 46 of 100

-* good day overall we completed javascript calsses projects
+* good day overall we completed javascript classes projects
 * our focus now is Modules
 * The Transpilation with Babel  is highlight learning of the day